Suspect arrested in Charlie Kirk killing, Tyler Robinson, confessed to his father, officials say

 Cox declined to speculate on the meaning of the inscriptions.

 "I will leave that up to you to interpret what those engravings mean," Cox said.
-He added that the "catch fascists" inscription "speaks for itself."
+He added that the "Hey fascist, catch!" inscription "speaks for itself."

-Kirk, who was 31, was engaging in one of his signature "Prove Me Wrong" debates at Utah Valley University when he was shot and killed on Wednesday afternoon.
-The event was part of Turning Point USA's "The American Comeback Tour," and there were over 3,000 people in attendance when Kirk was shot, police said.
-Kirk had just begun to debate someone in the audience about gun violence when he was shot, witnesses said.

-Just one shot was fired, Utah Department of Public Safety Commissioner Beau Mason said on Wednesday night.
-Kirk was struck in the neck.
-A university spokeswoman said the single shot is believed to have been fired from the Losee Center for Student Success, which houses a number of services and resources.
-A law enforcement source told CBS News the gunman appeared to have fired from the building's roof.

 Kirk was a close ally of President Trump and a friend of Donald Trump Jr.